Kitchen Design Ideas

-One of the most frequently renovated rooms and also one with the most decisions, we have saved the kitchen decisions until last.
-The kitchen is often called the heart of the home, so these can also be some of the most emotional decisions.
+The kitchen is one of the most frequently renovated rooms and is often called the heart of the home, so these can also be some of the most emotional decisions.
 To ensure that your newly renovated kitchen looks and performs at its best we have found some food for thought.

 Thin bench-tops have made a strong comeback with renovators moving away from the 40mm/60mm thickness and opting for the slimmer bench-top.
 Thinner bench-tops are subtle, offering clean lines and don’t overpower the kitchen design.
 But don’t get us wrong.
 You can still make a statement with your kitchen bench-top with so many colours, patterns and materials that are available to choose from.